nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `INDEX`
-* Refers to the number shown in the client list
+* Refers to the number shown in the displayed client list
 * **Must be a positive integer** 1, 2, 3, …​